-There is a most disturbing new trend in South Louisiana cooking these days that is gaining acceptability among traditionalists–cream of mushroom soup in crawfish étouffée.
+But the time-honored recipe for crawfish étouffée is under assault.
+There is a most disturbing trend in South Louisiana cooking these days that is gaining acceptability among traditionalists–cream of mushroom soup in crawfish étouffée.
 This is nothing short of sacrilege, and it must be stopped at all cost.

 Don’t get me wrong.
 I love to experiment.
 I enjoy an occasional contemporary twist on a classic.
 A grits and grillades with gator meat recipe is a prime example of how far I am willing to expand the boundaries of Louisiana classics.
 But this can opener-enabled madness borders on the ruination of the entire culinary heritage of Cajun and Creole culture.

 It is not the first time classic Crawfish Étouffée has come under attack.
 I recall the tomato paste assault some years ago that had to be rebuffed by the true bayou traditionalists.
 And now, the time-saving, tin-can cheapsters are pouring on the soupy extenders that rob flavor and render a pound of tail meat utterly inedible.

 Crawfish Étouffée should always be a centerpiece dish to showcase the unique flavor and texture of Louisiana crawfish.
 Treated lightly, this buttery mixture envelopes the tail meat with a rich, flavor-filled coating of golden goodness.